-- We suggest the use of at least the following compiler flags - -03 -xHost - to optimize your code for the GPC machine (-03 -march=native for GNU compilers). - Add -openmp to both compile and link line for code that uses openmp (-fopenmp for GNU compilers). - If you get the warning 'feupdatreenv is not implemented', add -limf to the link line. - When using the Intel® Math Kernel Library, software.intel.com/en-us/articles/intel-mkl-link-line-advisor can tell you what to append to the link command. - See software.intel.com/en-us/articles/intel-software-technical-documentation for further documentation on the Intel® compilers.
+- Optimize your code for the GPC machine using of at least the following compiler flags -D3 -xHost (-D3 -march=native for GNU compilers). - Add -openmp to the command line for OpenMP and hybrid OpenMP/MPI code (-fopenmp for GNU). - If you get the warning 'feupdatreenv is not implemented', add -limf to the link line. - Other versions of these MPI implementations are installed only to support legacy code and for testing. - For mixed OpenMP/MPI code using Intel MPI, add the compilation flag -mt_mpi for full thread-safety. - When using the Intel® Math Kernel Library, software.intel.com/en-us/articles/intel-mkl-link-line-advisor can tell you what to append to the link command. - See software.intel.com/en-us/articles/intel-software-technical-documentation for further documentation.